saltyorg/docs/docs/saltbox/inventory/index.md

 sonarr_docker_image: "{{ lookup('vars', sonarr_name + '_docker_image_repo', default=sonarr_docker_image_repo)
                          + ':' + lookup('vars', sonarr_name + '_docker_image_tag', default=sonarr_docker_image_tag) }}"
 ```
-!!! info "`default` Variables"
-    Variables suffixed with `_default` and variables predefined with non-empty values (specifically, not followed by a blank, an empty string `""`, list `[]` or dictionary `{}`) fall under this category.
-Using the Inventory to define one of these variables is therefore considered an override, as it will cause the value(s) originally stored in it to be discarded.

 Note: `sonarr_docker_image_tag: "release"`.